GeorgeVafakos/UoPfluid/README.md

 ## Known issues

-Sometimes the latest version of `gfortran` compiler (the default in Ubuntu 20.04 LTS is gfortran version **9**) can not compile the solvers.
+Sometimes the latest version of `gfortran` compiler (the default in Ubuntu 20.04 LTS is gfortran version **9**) fails to compile the solvers.
 To get around this issue the gfortran version must be downgraded to gfortran 5.

 To do that first delete all installed versions of gfortran and install gfortran-5, with the following commands.